bareliza/fuse-1-4-0-secam-on-hq3x-patch/README.md

 Locate files from directory 'updated-1-6-0' in fuse-1.6.0 and replace them.

-Works only with new hq4x filter and with xlib.
+1.6.0 path works only with new hq4x filter and with xlib.
 (sdl should also work with sdlkeyboard.c from 'updated' directory, but I did not test it).